-The proposed Solar Facility and associated TVA interconnection components together would occupy approximate 705 acres (Figure 2-1) of predominantly flat agricultural land.
+The proposed Solar Facility and associated TVA interconnection components would occupy nearly all of an approximate 705-acre Project Site (Figure 2-1) that is predominantly flat agricultural land.
 The perimeter of the developed portion of the Solar Facility site, containing blocks of solar panels, inverters, associated equipment, and infrastructure (including a new onsite substation, access roads, and electrical cabling), would be enclosed by security fencing.